 According to Psychology Today, traveling is good for your mental health.
 By putting yourself in unfamiliar territory and ultimately, stepping outside your comfort zone, you’re broadening your perspective, boosting your creativity and happiness, learning about the world, and relieving stress.
 It may not seem like it at first but you actually are.

-Income is probably the biggest factor that makes people question the lifestyle.
+Income is probably the biggest factor that makes people question their lifestyle.
 It’s almost as though people forget that people in other countries work too so what would stop someone else from traveling to a different country and working there?
 Nothing at all.

 As a digital nomad, finding work to earn an income is the least of your worries.
 In fact, as a digital nomad, you’ll probably develop more of a work ethic than you would at your regular full-time job.

 The key thing to note about working as a digital nomad is the fact that all your work stems from your access to the internet.
-You, of course, can work on farms, become an au pair, and do other labor-intensive jobs to make money but the digital nomad lifestyle isn’t about.
+You, of course, can work on farms, become an au pair, and do other labor-intensive jobs to make money but the digital nomad lifestyle isn’t about it.
 As long as you have access to the internet, you can do just about any type of work online.
 Here are a few ways digital nomads earn their income while traveling the world.

 - Become an Online Store Entrepreneur